Moroccan mafia: Café La Crème shooting

-In 2017, two masked hitmen fired shots at the Café La Crème in Marrakech, Morocco, killing Hamza Chaib, a 26-year-old medical student, and injuring two others.
+In 2017, two masked hitmen fired shots at the Café La Crème in Marrakech, killing Hamza Chaib, a 26-year-old medical student, and injuring two others.
 A Glock 19 and a motorcycle used by the hitmen to flee were found charred nearby.

-The hitmen were identified by the Marrakech Prefecture Judicial Police as Shardyone Ulises Girigorio Semerel, a 29-year-old Dutch-Surinamese national and Edwin Gabriel Robles Martínez, a 24-year-old Dutch-Dominican national.
+The hitmen were identified by the Marrakech Prefecture Judicial Police as Shardyone Ulises Girigorio Semerel, a 29-year-old Dutch-Surinamese national, and Edwin Gabriel Robles Martínez, a 24-year-old Dutch-Dominican national.
 Six other suspects were detained.
 They were known to Moroccan authorities for their involvement in cases of international drug trafficking, kidnapping, armed robbery, and attempted homicide.

-Their initial target was the owner of the lounge, Mustapha "Mous" El Fechtali, a member of the Bouyakhrichan clan involved in international money laundering.
+Their initial target was the owner of the lounge, Mustapha "Mous" el Fechtali, a member of the Bouyakhrichan clan involved in international money laundering.

 Moroccan authorities are known to use torture on suspects to gain information, leading to the hitmen quickly pointing out Taghi as their ringleader.
-The shooting led to a closer collaboration between the Dutch and Moroccan authorities to combat organized crime, especially towards Taghi's organisation.
+The shooting led to a closer collaboration between the Dutch and Moroccan authorities to combat organised crime, especially towards Taghi's organisation.

 The hitmen were sentenced to death by the Marrakech Court of Appeal in 2019.
-Mustapha El Fechtali was sentenced to 15 years in jail for drug trafficking.
+Mustapha el Fechtali was sentenced to 15 years in jail for drug trafficking.
 An alleged coordinator, 33-year-old Seddik Rais, was freed after his extradition from the Canary Islands.